ROZMDP1LfVM1F054/ikaris.wtf/README.md

 **What is Zynix.cc?**

-    > Zynix.cc is a private, paid-to-use project which will be opended to the public soon.
+    > zuvhook is a private, paid-to-use project which will be opended to the public soon.
-    > Zynix.cc is founded by zuvbruv#3308, and scripted by zuvbruv#3308
+    > zuvhook is founded by zuvbruv#3308, and scripted by zuvbruv#3308

 # Join the Discord